 Uttarakhand is mostly hilly terrain where Kumaon and Garhwal offer their own unique cuisine, both regions are different but their method of cooking is the same.

 You can also see the varying eating habits with the changing seasons, in winter Mathir and Til Laddus or Madua Rotis are eaten while in summers Dubkas with Chholia Rotis are preferred.

-Some of the most popular food of Uttarakhand are Bhang Ki Chutney, Kafuli, Garhwal ka Fannah, Phaanu, Baadi, Kandalee Ka Saag, Chainsoo, Kumaoni Raita, Dubuk, Gulgula and Jhangora Ki Kheer.
+Some of the most popular food in Uttarakhand are Bhang Ki Chutney, Kafuli, Garhwal ka Fannah, Phaanu, Baadi, Kandalee Ka Saag, Chainsoo, Kumaoni Raita, Dubuk, Gulgula, and Jhangora Ki Kheer.

 29. West Bengal:

-Bengalis main emphasis is on fish and rice.
-Since countless rivers flow in the state so you can find fish everywhere in the market, there is more than forty types of fish served in Bengal.
+Bengali’s main emphasis is on fish and rice.
+Since countless rivers flow in the state so you can find fish everywhere in the market, there are more than forty types of fish served in Bengal.

-Doi maachh is one of the simplest fish yogurt curry and an authentic Bengali dish.
+Doi maach is one of the simplest fish yogurt curries and an authentic Bengali dish.
 Its name Doi is Yogurt and Maach is fish is best eaten with rice.